 Step inside a giant laboratory, embark on an Arctic adventure, learn to program a robot and explore the limits of outer space when you visit TELUS World of Science – Edmonton.
 With fun and exciting permanent exhibit galleries to explore (as well as featured exhibits on rotation), there is something for the whole family to discover.
-The centre has also recently undergone a massive renovation - meaning there's even more to see and do!

 Visitors can explore the new Health Zone.
 Here, guests will be placed at the centre of their own health stories.
 Through hands-on experiences and experiments they can test their flexibility and leg power, plus see and hear their heartbeat, look at their own veins or grab a lab coat and do a DNA extraction in the LAB (Learning about Biology).
 Enter the new Arctic Journey where you are not simply reading about the Arctic, you are feeling it.
 Ride an interactive dogsled across a frozen tundra.
 Explore and build an indoor igloo and see an inuksuk and marvel at its cultural significance.